Abbykus/Abbycus-ESP8266-Development-Board/Examples/MicroPython/README.md

 To install MicroPython firmware on the QDEV ESP8266 board see [Quick reference for the ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#intro).

-See [MicroPython for the ESP8266](http://www.micropython.org/download/?port=esp8266) for the latest firmware release.
+Also see [MicroPython for the ESP8266](http://www.micropython.org/download/?port=esp8266) for the latest firmware release.

 Once you have installed MicroPython on the QDEV ESP8266 board you can connect to the board via the Serial monitor in your development environment or a serial terminal emulator such as [screen](https://linuxhint.com/screen-linux/) for Linux.
 You should expect to see a '>>>' prompt indicating the interactive mode where you can enter MicroPython commands or entire scripts manually.